602 Commando Company: Falklands War

 According to the British military historian Bruce Quarrie, it was a hard-fought and costly action for both sides:

 Captain Hugo Ranieri, armed with a .300 Weatherby Magnum bolt-action rifle, fought as a sniper in the gun-battle:

-The next day, a 4th Regiment patrol under Subteniente Marcelo Llambías-Pravaz collected the British equipment abandoned in the action, and these were presented as war trophies to Argentine war correspondents in Port Stanley that filmed and photographed the equipment.
+The next day, a 4th Regiment patrol under Subteniente Marcelo Llambías-Pravaz collected the British equipment abandoned in the action, and these were presented as war trophies to Argentine war correspondents in Port Stanley who filmed and photographed the equipment.

 On the night of 12–13 June, Captain Andres Ferrero's 3rd Assault Section of 602 Commando Company took up ambush positions in the vicinity of Mount William, in support of the 5th Marine Infantry Battalion.

 According to First Lieutenant Horacio Fernando Lauría, a judo-black-belt from Captain Ferrero's patrol:

+The war ended on 14 June.

 21st century

 The company is based in Córdoba Province and is under the command of the Rapid Deployment Force as part of the Special Operations Forces Group.